rian39/lists/idea_log.md

 - also could bring in grocerylists.org for many shopping lists
 - think of the list as a sub-structured by a much deeper set of plans and orientations.
 But also as the surplus -- between the two, what happens?
 - notes on the workshop august blue notebook pp 66-81 add more ...

+## Thu 24 Nov 16:24:08 GMT 2016

+- doing prep for socl940 session: 2 things came up.
+Striphas and Hallinan's Netflix prize article is on recommendation systems.
+TODO: include their comments on culture there; also suggests need to do a better lit search TODO